YagoVela/yagovela/README.md

 </div>

 I'm a computer science student in my final year of college.
-Currently I'm part of a team specialized in delivering high-quality Front-end solutions (I’m a Full-Stack)
+Currently I'm part of a team specialized in delivering high-quality Front-end and Back-end solutions